alshar/Deleted-Video-Finder-For-YouTube-/README.md

-# Deleted YouTube Video Finder
+# Deleted Video Finder for YouTube™

 A simple chrome extension that tries to find old versions of deleted or private YouTube videos.